EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks

 \subsubsection{Stacking Ensemble Models}

-To combine the strengths of different models, a stacking-based ensemble model was used.
-In this method, four different models were trained, and their outputs were fed into a meta-level model.
-The base models included LR, KNN, NB, and LightGBM to maximize structural diversity.
-In the final stage, a powerful gradient-boosting model, XGBoost, was employed as the meta-model to make the final prediction.
+To benefit from the strengths of different classical models, a stacking ensemble model was utilized to combine the models' predictions.
+Four different models were trained, and the final predictions were made by a meta model.
+Each of the four base model make an initial prediction, and the meta model predicts by feeding from the base models' predictions.
+Diverse base models have been used, including LR, KNN, NB, and LightGBM, which increases the variety of prediction methods.
+Furthermore, XGBoost has been utilized as the meta model to provide the final predictions.

-This structure could consider complex nonlinear interactions and non-local relationships in the data, in addition to simple patterns.
-In this way, the stacking ensemble method can play an important role in improving the model's performance.
+By using this architecture for the stacking model, it can be able to model complex non-linear patterns, as well as the linear interactions.
+These stacking models can provide a deeper insight into combining different models to improve performance.